pads/rails_docker_wmrug/README.md

 This assumes you are running Docker either natively on Linux or Docker for Mac.

+Symlink `docker-exec` to a bin directory in your `PATH` and use this to run your usual rails/rake commands.

     docker-compose up -d

 Open `http://localhost:3000` in your browser.